datamesh-architecture/datamesh-architecture.com/README.md

 Storing data is a primary purpose of any data platform.
 As hundreds of terabytes and more may be stored on the platform, storage should be cost-efficient.
 It should also provide good performance for analytical queries.
+As we need to handle large datasets and typically need processing power only for a few seconds to run analytical queries, cloud-based services fit very well to storage requirements, but there are on-premise and open-source alternatives (TODO: link) as well.

-There are different types of storage options that optimize for the origin of data and the analytical use cases.
+There are different types of storage options that optimize for the origin of data and the analytical use cases:

-_SQL-like databases_
+__SQL-like databases__

 Most common are _SQL-like databases_ that store data in tables that have a structured schema.
 These databases use columnar data stores to retrieve and search large datasets efficiently,